 Designed to provide as a student athletic trainer the knowledge, understanding and experience in the areas of injury management, prevention, treatment, rehabilitation and trainig room protocol.
-Will not count as a physical education course.
+Will not count as an area G requirement.
 Corequisite: None.
 Prerequisite: None.
-Offered: On demand.

 PHED 2230 Groundskeeping for Athletic Fields I